napkyns/toolbox/README.md

-A collection of helpful JS classes.
+A collection of helpful JS classes - with some specific benefits with Vue/Vuex.

 ## Installation

 NPM
 ```
 npm i @napkyns/toolbox